-[QUOTE AWAITING VERIFICATION]
+I have had solar now for about 5 years ... the feed in has dropped ... to 0.03c ...
+How is this happening ...

-I have had solar for about five years.
-The feed-in has dropped now to 0.03 cents.
-How is this happening?
-I am so confused by it all.
-We were encouraged to buy solar panels and receive a rebate, and now we are being punished.
-Households are still urged to invest, yet battery storage remains expensive with uncertain or impossible payback times.
+I'm so confused by it all.
+We were encouraged to buy solar panels and received a rebate ... and now we are being punished ...

-Minister, will you guarantee solar households will not soon pay to export their excess energy, as in New South Wales, or will this government's sun tax, sun levy, be its 61st new tax?
+Households are still urged to invest, yet battery storage remains expensive, with uncertain or impossible payback times.
+Minister, will you guarantee that solar households will not soon pay to export their excess energy, as in New South Wales, or will this government's sun tax, sun levy, be its 61st new tax?